About Superficial Keratectomy

 You can clear your corneas

-The board-certified ophthalmologists and expert surgeons at Solomon Eye Physicians and Surgeons have successfully treated hundreds of Maryland men and women with anterior corneal disease or damage.
+The board-certified ophthalmologists and expert surgeons at Solomon Eye Physicians & Surgeons have successfully treated hundreds of Maryland men and women with anterior corneal disease or damage.
 A superficial keratectomy is a quick, safe, and relatively pain-free procedure that can reduce or eliminate the symptoms of your corneal condition.
 Contact us at our Greenbelt or Bowie, MD office soon to find out if the SK procedure could be the solution you need.